humansimulacrum/zksync-simulator/README.md

 5. Execute `npm run bootstrap` to initialize.

 To run a batch of accounts once, use `npm run start`.
 To set up a scheduler for automatic activities, use `npm run schedule`.

+### Additional commands
+`npm run update` - to update activities
+`npm run tier-distribution` - to redistribute tiers `npm run activities` - to get information about activities on your accounts (ZkSync checker of some sort)

 ## Support